-Most Rosh Hashana menus are built around a meat and poultry entrees, and often include fish and a chicken-based soup as well.
-But you don't need meat to enjoy a beautiful, festive meal.
-This vegetarian menu showcases several foods that hold special meaning on Rosh Hashana; most are vegan, and all of them are pareve (dairy free), in case you'll be accommodating both onmivores and vegetarians, and want the option of adding some non-vegetarian dishes to the line up.
-Serving a large crowd?...
-You can find even more crowd pleasing recipes to round out your menu here.
+Most Rosh Hashana menus are built around meat and poultry entrées, often with fish and a chicken-based soup as well.
+However, you don't need meat to enjoy a beautiful, festive meal.
+This vegetarian menu showcases several foods that hold special meaning on Rosh Hashana.
+Most of the recipes are also vegan and all of them are pareve (dairy-free), delicious, and relatively simple.

 Apples, Honey, and Pomegranate

-If you need a vegan alternative, try this Maple-Glazed Vegan Water Challah -- you can leave it plain, or knead raisins into the dough for a special surprise inside the bread.
+If you need a vegan alternative for the bread, try this maple-glazed vegan water challah.
+You can leave it plain or knead raisins into the dough for a special surprise inside the bread.